irivers6119/image_text_numbers/README.md

                 continue  # Reject as letter 'o'
 ```

 **Interview tip:** This demonstrates **context modeling** — using surrounding information to resolve ambiguity, similar to how NLP models use context for word disambiguation.
+For an in-depth explanation of context modeling, including comparisons to modern attention mechanisms and applications across different domains, see **[CONTEXT_MODELING.md](CONTEXT_MODELING.md)**.

 ---